OrHasan/Data_Visualization/README.md

 app.run(debug=True)
 ```

-When running the server in debug mode, all changes that will be made in the code will also update in the browser when he will be in focus.
-Also, there will be error monitoring and more debug features from inside the UI (blue circle in the buttom right).
+When running the server in debug mode, all changes made in the code will also update in the browser when it is in focus.
+Additionally, there will be error monitoring and more debug features from inside the UI (blue circle in the buttom right).

 > [!NOTE]
-> This browser debug feature isn't recommended anymore, as it will make the user database selection input to re-appear with every auto-refresh
+> This browser debug feature is not recommended anymore, as it will make the user database selection input reappear with every auto-refresh

 <!-- NOTES -->
 ## Notes
 > [!NOTE]
-> If there will be a future need to show numeral data other than "attacks", a little code change will be required as it searching for now for the title "Attacks"
+> If there is a future need to show numerical data other than "attacks", a small code change will be required as it currently searches for the title "Attacks"

 > [!NOTE]
-> Currently the code aren't dealing with SQL injections prevention.
-This will be solved on future updates
+> Currently, the code does not handle SQL injections prevention.
+This will be addressed in future updates

 <!-- MARKDOWN LINKS & IMAGES -->